YagmurSimsekk/SimbaMLSteadyState/README.md

 # Installation

-SimbaML requires Python 3.10 or newer and can be installed via pip:
+SimbaML requires Python >=3.10 and <=3.11.13 due to TensorFlow compatibility.

+SimbaML can be installed via pip:

 ```
 pip install simba_ml